 According to a preliminary report drafted by the working group for the reform of pre-university education, it was stated that: "The current curriculum of pre-university education has undergone fragmented changes, according to levels of education, which have affected the coherence of changes.
 Thus, the curricular reform of upper secondary education in 2010 did not follow the same curricular philosophy and approach as the curricular reform of basic education in 2004.
-Although this reform aimed at aligning with new trends in competencybased curriculum development, failed to realize a curriculum that reflected the development of competencies in all aspects.
-While the Basic Education Curriculum Reform in 2013 tried to offer a new curriculum, but despite the efforts made, it failed to develop a competency-based curriculum."14 until 2013.
-Defining key competencies, expressed through learning outcomes, as well as defining criteria for assessing outcomes provide conditions for equal opportunities for education for all students, for accurate assessment of the quality of education offered at national or local level, for fair assessment of the level of student achievement, etc. Key competencies for lifelong learning would already be reflected in the competency-based teaching process as well as student-centered teaching.
-The competency-based curriculum shifts the focus from learner-centered learning of subject content to learner-centered learning situations.
-As a result, this teaching offers different learning situations through which the student is formed in the social, cultural, intellectual and civic aspect.
-The key competencies set out in the curriculum framework are 7:
+Although this reform aimed at aligning with new trends in competency-based curriculum development, failed to realize a curriculum that reflected the development of competencies in all aspects.
+While the Basic Education Curriculum Reform in 2013 tried to offer a new curriculum, but despite the efforts made, it failed to develop a competency-based curriculum."

 The Strategy for the Development of Pre-University Education for the period 2014-2020 envisages a broad and competency-based conception of the curriculum.
-15This was an important development which complemented a shortcoming identified in the process of reforming Pre-University Education
+This was an important development which complemented a shortcoming identified in the process of reforming Pre-University Education idem